 PHIUS launched Passive House Alliance US (PHAUS) in 2010 as a non-profit membership-based organization to support the growing network of passive building communities across North America.
 PHAUS has over 800 members across 18 regional chapters nationwide and dozens of corporate sponsors.

-PHIUS and PHAUS share the same ultimate mission, which is why the two organizations share this Web space.
-Where PHIUS is focused on research, trainining curriculum, and technical standards, PHAUS focuses on outreach and building community among practitioners and manufacturers.
-The PHAUS program is governed by a council and committee structure, and it's Executive Committee sits on the PHIUS board.
-PHAUS today has hundreds of members across the country, and dozens of chapters.
-PHAUS collaborates with PHIUS ot present the Annual North American Passive House conference, and offers Webinar and other professional development opportunities nationally through the year.
+PHIUS is focused on research, training curriculum, and technical standards, whereas PHAUS focuses on outreach and building community among practitioners and manufacturers.
+The PHAUS program is governed by a council and committee structure, and its Executive Committee sits on the PHIUS board.
+PHAUS collaborates with PHIUS to present the annual North American Passive House Conference (NAPHC) and offers a variety of professional development opportunities throughout the year.

 PHIUS (Passive House Institute US, Inc.) is a non-profit 501(c)(3) organization committed to making high-performance passive building the mainstream market standard.
 PHIUS trains and certifies professionals, maintains the PHIUS+ climate-specific passive building standard, certifies and quality assures passive buildings, and conducts research to advance high-performance building.
 Buildings that meet the PHIUS+ standard use 40-60 percent less energy for space conditioning than conventional buildings.
 PHIUS+ buildings provide superior indoor air quality, resilience during power outages, and an extremely quiet, comfortable indoor environment.
 Project teams are increasingly adopting passive building principles and the PHIUS+ standard for single-family, multifamily, and commercial construction to achieve Net Zero buildings.